The Winter of His Content

 "The Winter of His Content" is the fourteenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 544th episode of the series.
 It first aired on the Fox network in the United States on March 16, 2014.
 It was written by Kevin Curran and directed by Chuck Sheetz.

 In the episode, when the Retirement Castle is closed for health violations, Marge invites Grampa and two other old people to live at the Simpsons' house, only to get frustrated with Homer embracing the "old person lifestyle".
 Meanwhile, Bart defends Nelson's decision to wear his mother's underwear, and ends up part of a bully gathering in an homage to the 1979 action film The Warriors.
+The episode received negative reviews.

 Plot

-Marge and Homer are in the throes of full passion as they arrive home from a date, but all romance is out the window when Lisa tells them that the Springfield Retirement Castle has been shut down for massive violations and Grampa has nowhere to live.
-When Grampa is picked up by the family, Marge sees that Grampa's friends Jasper Beardley and the Old Jewish Man have no one to pick them up, and she invites them to stay with them as well, much to the rest of the family's dismay.
+Marge and Homer arrive home from a date when Lisa tells them the Springfield Retirement Castle has been shut down for massive violations, and Grampa has nowhere to live.
+When Grampa is picked up by the family, Marge sees that Jasper and the Old Jewish Man have no one, so she invites them to stay with them.

-With Grampa and his friends endlessly passing gas, reading huge-font online articles and needing constant defibrillation which drives up the electric bills, Homer's complaints about the old men lead Lisa to quietly but seriously point out that she and Bart are getting cues on how they will take care of Homer when he is older, and while Lisa is shocked when Homer reveals that Grampa's father is alive but Grampa ignores him, Lisa just asks her dad to be nice to Grampa, who she calls a "treasure".
-Homer's efforts to be nice and helpful to Grampa and his friends leads to him surprisingly enjoying the senior citizen lifestyle of early breakfasts, mall-walking and bingo, and they induct Homer into their "club".
-Unfortunately, Homer's appreciation for all things elderly irritates Marge, and she sadly tells Patty and Selma that while she did not mind when he got bald and then increasingly fat, she never expected or wanted him to act older than her.
+With Grampa and his friends annoying Homer, Lisa says she and Bart are getting cues on how they will take care of Homer when he is older.
+She asks her dad to be nice to Grampa, whom she calls a "treasure".
+Homer's efforts to be nice leads to him surprisingly enjoying the senior citizen lifestyle, and they induct Homer into their club.
+Unfortunately, Homer's appreciation for all things elderly irritates Marge, and she tells Patty and Selma that while she did not mind when he got bald and fat, she never expected him to act older than her.